Controlling parts and stock levels is an important part of fleet management

 It’s relatively easy to address poor inventory management practices and their consequences.

-Follow these four tactical approaches:
+Follow these four tactical approaches to optimize you inventory management:

 1. Organise your parts room